Last Light

 Light it up

-The short version is below.
-For the full walkthrough — creating the GitHub App with the right permissions, deploying to production with Caddy TLS, wiring up Slack chat + OAuth login, and every env var the harness reads — start with the docs.
+Two ways to get going.
+Let Claude Code stand it up for you (recommended), or run the steps by hand.
+For the full walkthrough — creating the GitHub App with the right permissions, deploying to production with Caddy TLS, wiring up Slack chat + OAuth login, and every env var the harness reads — start with the quick start.

 Step 2 Clone Last Light